Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

     linux# tar -zxvf ~/${CSM_RELEASE}.tar.gz -C /mnt/pitdata/
     ```

-The USB stick is now bootable and contains our artifacts.
+The USB device is now bootable and contains our artifacts.
 This may be useful for internal or quick usage.
 Administrators seeking a Shasta installation must continue onto the [configuration payload](#configuration-payload).
 <a name="configuration-payload"></a>
 ### 3. Configuration Payload

-The SHASTA-CFG structure and other configuration files will be prepared, then csi will generate system-unique configuration payload used for the rest of the CSM installation on the USB stick.
+The SHASTA-CFG structure and other configuration files will be prepared, then csi will generate system-unique configuration payload used for the rest of the CSM installation on the USB device.

 * [Before Configuration Payload Workarounds](#before-configuration-payload-workarounds)
 * [Generate Installation Files](#generate-installation-files)